 Can you squat without a power rack?
 It is possible.
 But if you ask me whether it could be done effectively, it is not possible.
-There are quite a several suggestions that people give as an alternate to squat racks, including hack squats or Jefferson squats, but these don’t provide the same benefits as a power rack.
+There are several suggestions that people give as an alternative to squat racks, including hack squats or Jefferson squats, but these don’t provide the same benefits as a power rack.

-One thing you can do is to power clean the weights and start doing front squats.
+One thing you can do is to clean the weights and start doing front squats.

 Still, a person’s maximum power clean is lower than his/her front squat once again, proving that the benefits are not similar to a squat rack.
 You also cannot do a back squat without a rack.